 Pair Cannabis with the Right Foods

 Did you know that what you eat can affect how long your marijuana high lasts?
-A 2015 study indicated that foods rich in omega-3 fatty acids, some terpenes, and/or cannabinoids can boost THC absorption in the bloodstream and enhance the effects of CBD as well.
+A 2015 study indicated that foods rich in omega-3 fatty acids, some terpenes, and/or cannabinoids can boost THC absorption in the bloodstream.

 Eating certain foods while consuming cannabis, then, can maximize the health effects of your dose, which means you won’t need to take another dose so quickly.

 So, which foods should you have on hand?

 Because THC is a fat-soluble compound, fat is its medium.
 Nuts contain high levels of unsaturated fats, which help your body absorb more THC and thus can increase the intensity of symptom relief.
 Fun fact: nuts can also make THC work faster by reducing the time it takes for the cannabinoids to pass through the blood-brain barrier.